Why study this course

 Please visit our English Language requirements page for more information on our other accepted language qualifications.

-Four GCSEs grade C/4 including Maths and a Physical Science AND English/Welsh at grade B/6 If you are successful in both academic and non-academic assessment you may be invited to attend a multiple mini interview.
+Four GCSEs grade C/4 including two sciences (double award/combined science or two from Biology, Chemistry, Maths, or Physics) If you are successful in both academic and non-academic assessment you may be invited to attend a multiple mini interview.
 It is essential that before commencing any of our undergraduate healthcare programmes, you must have obtained a satisfactory Disclosure and Barring Service (DBS) check.
 In addition, before enrolling on your programme, you will be required to complete an Occupational Health Questionnaire, attend any subsequent appointment(s), and receive all of the necessary vaccinations to undertake clinical placements safely.

 UK and EU students (2020/21)